Yi-Jiahe/advent-of-code-2018/README.md

 ### Day 4: Repose Record

-Given a schedule of when guards fall asleep, identify the guard who slept the most and which minute they slept the most for (part 1),
+Given a schedule of when guards fall asleep, identify the guard who slept the most and which minute they slept the most for (part 1), then identify the minute each guard slept the most for and how many times they were asleep that minute.
+The answer for part two is the number of the guard who slept the most for a particular minute times the minute.

 ## License